I use a lot of data to manage my

 not have a scale, so the growth data was estimated.
 Starting In 2010, precise growth data was added.

-costs - particularly labor.
+order to reduce labor requirements.
 Specifically, ewes were no longer allowed to wean

 quads, very problematic ewes were culled and lambing ease became a